vishvAsa/notes/history/homo/sapiens/Aryan/kentum/mediterranian/articles/julian_by_vidal/1_Youth/VI.md

 "I shall be eternally grateful, and loyal.
 He has nothing to fear from me, ever…" I babbled on enthusiastically.

 Eusebia watched me, amused.
-Then vchen I ran out of breath, she said: "Gallus made him much the same speech."
+Then when I ran out of breath, she said: "Gallus made him much the same speech."

 On that dampening note she rose, ending the interview.
 "I shall try to arrange an interview for you with the Emperor.
 It won't be easy.
 He is shy."
 At the time I found this hard to believe, but of course Eusebia was right.
 Constantius feared all human encounters.
 One of the reasons he was so fond of eunuchs was that, by and large, they are not quite human.